How can I count the number of specific characters in a row using Excel?

 The following screenshot shows how to use this formula in practice:

-We can see that there is only 1 “W” in all of the team names, which occurs in the “Warriors” team name.
+We can see that there is only 1 “W” in all of the team names, which occurs in the “Warriors” team name, confirming the case sensitivity of the formula.

 The following tutorials explain how to perform other common tasks in Excel: